Azure/azure-powershell/documentation/Using-Azure-TestFramework.md

 #### 3.3.
 Environment Defaults

 Setting `Environment` in the connection string will result in the following default values:

+##### Environment = Custom
+When specified, test framework expect all Uri's that are provided in any of the predefined environment to be provided by the user as part of the connection string.

+What is also supported is as below (connections string example)
+>SubscriptionId=subId;Environment=Prod;AADAuthUri=customAuthUri;ResourceManagementUri=CustomR>esourceMgmtUri

+Which translates to, all Uri from pre-defined Prod environment will be used, but AADAuthUri and ResourceManagementUri will be overridden by the one provided in the connection string

 ##### Environment = Prod